stdevPavelmc/mailad/CONTRIBUTING.md

 ### Direct money donations

-- You can donate any amount in CUP (national currency), USD/BTC/ETH/EUR or others by using Transfermovil, EnZona or QvaPay:
+- You can donate using any of the available payment gateways, choose the most convenient for you: QvaPay, Transfermovil, EnZona:

 <p>
     <table>